Secret Accidentally Included in Prompt Context

 1. Pasting error logs that contain authorization headers

 HTTP error logs commonly include full request and response headers.
 Authorization: Bearer sk-..., X-API-Key: ..., or Cookie: session=... appear inline.
-When a developer pastes these logs to get debugging help, every secret in the log is now in the prompt.
+Once that log is in the prompt, every secret in it is exposed.

-How to spot it: Before pasting any log output into an AI chat, run it through a quick grep:
+How to spot it: Before pasting any log into an AI chat, grep it first:

 If any line returns a hit, redact it before pasting.